MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cosmosdb/authentication.md

 <a name="cosmosdb_configuration" />

-### Cosmos DB Configuration
+### Azure Cosmos DB Configuration

 The process for creating a Cosmos DB account that will use access control is as follows:

 1. Create a Cosmos DB account.
-For more information, see [Create a Cosmos DB account](/azure/cosmos-db/documentdb-dotnetcore-get-started#step-1-create-a-documentdb-account).
+For more information, see [Create an Azure Cosmos DB account](/azure/cosmos-db/sql-api-dotnetcore-get-started#step-1-create-an-azure-cosmos-db-account).
 1. In the Cosmos DB account, create a new collection named `UserItems`, specifying a partition key of `/userid`.

 <a name="app_service_configuration" />